SergioBonatto/YuuOS/README.md

 ### VirtIO Block Device Driver

-A key feature of YuuOS is its driver for the VirtIO block device, the standard para-virtualized I/O mechanism in QEMU.
+A key feature of PraxisOS is its driver for the VirtIO block device, the standard para-virtualized I/O mechanism in QEMU.

 -   **Initialization:** The `virtio_blk_init` function performs the standard VirtIO device initialization sequence, negotiating with the device and setting up the required virtqueue.
 -   **Virtqueues:** Communication is managed via a single virtqueue, which consists of three main components: